 Many couples travel to Asheville and the mountains of North Carolina for an elopement or a small wedding celebration with a few friends or family members.
 It's the perfect place to elope.
 Since we have so many public lands such as national and state parks and forest, nature provides the ultimate setting and decoration!
 Having a simple wedding means there is more time for exploring.
 Photo by Meghan Rolfe.

 Blue Ridge Parkway

 Weddings and elopements with 25 people or less are allowed along the Blue Ridge Parkway with a permit (application fee of $60 and permit fee $40).
 There are many places, ranging from waterfalls to mountaintops, but none are private.
 So you may have some extra onlookers.
 The permit covers two hours for a ceremony - no receptions.
 Permits are not issued for federal holidays or the month of October (busiest month due to fall color).
 Keep it simple: no live plants, no releasing of doves/butterflies, no birdseed/rice throwing, no open flames, no decorating with ribbons, no balloons, no alcoholic beverages.
 For ideas, see our Top 50 Parkway Stops near Asheville.
+No weddings allowed at busiest spots such as Waterrock Knob, Graveyard Fields and Devil's Courthouse.
 Go to the Blue Ridge Parkway website for Wedding Policies & Permit.

 Great Smoky Mountains National Park

 A permit for a ceremony or portrait photography is required ($50) with application completed at least 14 days in advance.
 Much of the park is open to outdoor weddings with a maximum of 20 people and six cars.
 If you want a larger wedding, they have approved locations for a ceremony - including historic churches: